Conditional Mean and Variance Estimation via \textit{k}-NN Algorithm with Automated Variance Selection: Introduction

 \subsection{Outline}

-This paper is structured as follows.
-Section \ref{sec:models} introduces the mathematical models, including regression estimators, variable selection, prediction interval analysis, and ROC methods.
-Section \ref{sec:theory} discusses the theoretical aspects, focusing on consistency checks, convergence rates, and the $k$-rule optimality.
-Section \ref{sec:simulation} presents a comprehensive simulation analysis, highlighting strengths and addressing limitations for a well-rounded understanding of our model.
-In Section \ref{sec:real}, we apply our model to a large-scale real-world problem, showcasing its practical relevance in biomedical contexts.
-The paper concludes with Section \ref{sec:end} summarizing key findings and future research directions.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:models} introduces the mathematical models, including regression estimators, variable selection, and prediction interval analysis.
+Section~\ref{sec:theory} presents the theoretical analysis, including the consistency and convergence rates.
+Section~\ref{sec:simulation} reports extensive simulation studies in a variety of dimensions and sample sizes.
+In Section~\ref{sec:real}, we apply our method to biomedical datasets.
+Finally, Section~\ref{sec:end} concludes with a discussion and future directions.

-\section{Background and related work}
+\section{Background and Related Work}

-The kNN algorithm, foundational to non-parametric regression, was theoretically established by \cite{cover1967nearest,stone1977consistent} and practically introduced by \cite{fix1989discriminatory}.
-Noted for its simplicity and adaptability, kNN's effectiveness spans various predictive tasks \cite{yong2009improved, chen2018explaining, li2021nonparametric}.
-Unlike smoothers like Nadaraya-Watson, kNN does not rely on strict smoothing assumptions, a significant advantage in real-world applications \cite{fan2018local, gyorfi2019nearest}.
+The \textit{k}-NN algorithm, foundational in non-parametric regression, was theoretically established by \citet{cover1967nearest, stone1977consistent} and practically introduced by \citet{fix1989discriminatory}.
+Its simplicity and flexibility have led to widespread applications in various predictive tasks \citep{yong2009improved, chen2018explaining, li2021nonparametric}.
+Unlike smoothers such as the Nadaraya-Watson estimator, \textit{k}-NN does not rely on stringent smoothness assumptions, which is a notable advantage in practice \citep{fan2018local, gyorfi2019nearest}.